-North Florida Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate in arts degrees, associate in science degrees, career and technical certificates, and bachelor of science degrees.
+North Florida Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award Associate's and Bachelor's degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia, 30033-4097 or call 404-679-4500 for questions about the accreditation of North Florida Community College.
 The official SACSCOC website is www.sacscoc.org.

-The Emergency Medical Services - Paramedic degree (an AS degree) was granted initial accreditation by the Commission on Accreditation of Allied Health Education Programs on September 15, 2017.
+The Emergency Medical Services - Paramedic program was granted initial accreditation by the Commission on Accreditation of Allied Health Education Programs on September 15, 2017.
 This accreditation is valid until September 30, 2022.